Chester city walls: Conservation

 Chester city walls comprise the most complete Roman and medieval defensive town walls in Britain.
 The circuit, which measures almost 2 mi in circumference, is now a major tourist attraction for visitors to the city.
-The walls are recognised as a Scheduled Monument, and every section of the walls is recorded in the National Heritage List for England as a designated Grade I listed building, the only exception being the section between Bridgegate and the County Hall (listed at Grade II*).
+The walls are recognised as a Scheduled Monument, and almost every section of the walls is recorded in the National Heritage List for England as a designated Grade I listed building, the only exception being the section between Bridgegate and the County Hall (listed at Grade II*).

 The walk is approximately rectangular in plan, on a continuous elevated walkway, apart from a short section on the south of the city.
 It incorporates medieval structures, including Bonewaldesthorne's Tower, attached to the Water Tower at the northwest corner, Pemberton's Parlour and Morgan's Mount on the north section of the walls, Phoenix Tower, Thimbleby's Tower and Barnaby's Tower on the east section of the walls, and the base of a drum tower on the south section.
 It crosses roads on the four major medieval gates to the city, Northgate, Eastgate, Bridgegate, and Watergate, and more modern roads on Newgate and St Martin's Gate.
 The walk also crosses Kaleyard Gate on the eastern section of the walls, and passes the Recorder's Steps on the south section.

 Upkeep and repair of the walls is an ongoing conservation project.
 In 2008 part of the wall collapsed near the Eastgate.
 After repairs, the section was reopened in 2010.
 There have been several fatal accidents of people falling from the walls.
 Since 2011, a section of wall between Morgan's Mount and Northgate Bridge has been closed because it was found to be moving and had to be propped up.
 In January 2020 a SE section of wall collapsed while development work was being carried out nearby.